makarandtapaswi/Video_ShotThread_SceneDetect/README.md

 ### First initialization
 The <code>first_init.m</code> script will be called on running <code>startup.m</code> the first time.
-This will ask you to download sample image files for one video each of The Big Bang Theory and Buffy the Vamipre Slayer.
-Please follow the instructions.
-The images have been downscaled by 2 for reducing the size.
-You will also need to download or link to the VLFeat library.
+This will ask you to download sample shot frames for one video of The Big Bang Theory.
+The images have been downscaled by 2.
+Please follow the other instructions.

 ---
 ### Example usage
+Initialize the video data.
 <code>VideoStruct = BBT(1, 1); params = initParams(VideoStruct);</code>

+Compute similarity between every shot and N subsequent shots
 <code>ssim = shot_similarity(VideoStruct, params);</code>

+Convert similarity to threads (by finding maximal cliques)
 <code>[VideoStruct, shot_assigned] = similarity_to_threading(ssim);</code>

+Visualize threading using python template engine
 <code>visualize_threads_via_htmlrender(VideoStruct, Threads, shot_assigned);</code>

+Compute scene change locations
+<code>scene_breaks = dp_scenes(VideoStruct, params);</code>

+Visualize scene detection using python template engine
+<code>visualize_scenes_via_htmlrender(VideoStruct, scene_breaks, params);</code>

 Create support for a TV episode by providing the correct interface to VideoStruct (see initializers), and a way to load frames of the video.
 As an example, the repository includes a few frames of shots of one episode Big Bang Theory.